Guys, here’s the jeans that fit your thick & athletic thighs

 The waist fits well, but the thighs are still super tight?

 Cut is too “slim”.
-Try an another cut option.
+Try another cut option.

 5. Post-Purchase Next Steps